 For details about the curriculum requirements, please click here.

-The College of Science and Engineering and the Department offer work placement opportunities through different internship schemes that provide students with full-time job attachment to firms not only in Hong Kong, but also the Pearl River Delta region and overseas.
+The College of Science and Engineering and the Department offer work placement opportunities through different internship schemes that provide students with full-time job attachment to firms not only in Hong Kong, but also in the Pearl River Delta region and overseas.
 Through such placements, students will:

-• Gain solid experience in a real-life working environment;
+• gain solid experience in a real-life working environment;

-• Develop problem solving abilities and interpersonal skills;
+• develop problem solving abilities and interpersonal skills;

-• Learn the right attitudes towards work and professionalism; and
+• learn the right attitudes towards work and professionalism; and

-• Broaden their experience and enhance their employability.
+• broaden their experience and enhance their employability.

 For details, please visit the website.

-Furthermore, for students to broaden their educational horizons, gain language experience and enhance awareness of different cultures, the Department, College and University offer over 110 credit-bearing exchange programmes with various partner institution around the world including universities in Australia, Canada, Europe, the US and others in the Asia-Pacific region.
+Furthermore, for students to broaden their educational horizons, gain language experience and enhance awareness of different cultures, the Department, College and University offer over 110 credit-bearing exchange programmes with various partner institutions around the world including universities in Australia, Canada, Europe, the US and others in the Asia-Pacific region.